Best Dirt Bike Goggles (Motocross, Enduro, Trail Riding)

 The frame is a bit more comfortable while retaining the same flexibility.
 Fly Racing also uses the quick-change lens replacement system to allow young riders to switch from the clear lens to a tinted lens and back.Check out the goggles here...

-Basic on the outside but high-end in build quality, these 2019 riding goggles have one of the largest viewports on the market.
+Basic on the outside but high-end on build quality, these dirt bike riding goggles from Fox Racing have one of the largest viewports on the market.
 Visibility is off the charts thanks to an extra tall and wide viewport and the sleek frame design.